john-k-walton/Prologue-Oscillators/README.md

 *"It's like a having a whole Modular inside your keyboard!"*

+[check the bottom of this README for updates still happening regularly!]

 the following Oscillators are available today for Prologue, Minilogue XD, and NTS-1 MKI
 - VA; Virtual Analog with classic waveforms.
 - VAsync; Hard Sync Virtual Analog, lots of squelch on this one.